mattermost/mattermost-handbook/operations/research-and-development/product/release-process/bug-fix-release.md

     - Draft Changelog in a WIP PR with updates for known issues, compatibility updates for deprecated features, config.json, [database changes](https://github.com/mattermost/mattermost-server/blob/master/store/sqlstore/upgrade.go), [API changes](https://github.com/mattermost/mattermost-server/commits/master/model/client.go), and [WebSocket event changes](https://github.com/mattermost/mattermost-server/blob/master/model/websocket_message.go#L13); [see example](http://docs.mattermost.com/administration/changelog.html#compatibility)
       - Note the type of release and add a link to release doc that defines the type (https://docs.mattermost.com/administration/release-definitions.html)
     - Review that [software requirements](https://docs.mattermost.com/install/requirements.html#software-requirements) are up-to-date based on [these step-by-step guidelines](https://handbook.mattermost.com/operations/research-and-development/product/development-process/software-requirements)
-    - Start posting a daily list of open bugs and PRs
+    - Post a reminder to devs in the Release Discussion channel of the the code complete date with a list of open bugs and PRs [see example](https://community.mattermost.com/core/pl/coggyys9atg7fqyam81q3gkmoo)
     - Post a reminder in the French Localization channel about the due date for translations, similar to this [example](https://community.mattermost.com/core/pl/7wqx4zehotgu7efhmbz51mxfqa).
 Follow that translations are prioritized at https://translate.mattermost.com/projects/mattermost/
 3. Dev:
     - Prioritize reviewing, updating, and merging of pull requests for current release until there are no more tickets in the pull request queue marked for the current release